SylvieWillow/TalesOfTheStars/content/People/The Party/Kylie.md

 Half elf, Warlock/Sorcerer
 Also seems very kind :3 Every now and then when I look at her, it seems like someone else is there, staring back..

-{Kylie is a warlock who is succumbing to the influence of her patron.
-The patron is contained within the staff}
+I wonder what her patron is like?
+I feel it coalescing in her staff.
+Its almost like its getting stronger some times.
+I hope she can handle it!